lindaprotocol/documentation-en/docs/mechanism-algorithm/resource.md

 When a contract transaction consumes Energy, the system deducts the cost in the following order:

-1.  **Staked Energy:** First, the system consumes the Energy obtained by the transaction initiator from staking TRX.
+1.  **Staked Energy:** First, the system consumes the Energy obtained by the transaction initiator from staking LIND.
-2.  **TRX Burning:** If staked Energy is insufficient to cover all instructions, the system automatically burns the initiator's TRX to cover the difference.
-The current price is 0.0001 TRX per unit of Energy.
+2.  **LIND Burning:** If staked Energy is insufficient to cover all instructions, the system automatically burns the initiator's LIND to cover the difference.
+The current price is 0.0001 LIND per unit of Energy.

 _**Fee Deduction for Exceptions**_